ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-The _thread factory_ that implements the _ThreadFactory_ interface_ _allows you to create virtual threads with parameters, previously specified in a _builder_, by specifying a _Runnable_ task.
-Note that the thread factory is thread-safe but the builder is not.
+The _thread factory_ allows you to create virtual threads by specifying a _Runnable_ task to the instance of the _ThreadFactory_ interface.
+The parameters of virtual threads are determined by the current state of the еркуфв builder from which this factor is created.
+(Note that the thread factory is thread-safe and the thread builder is not).

 ```